Willjterwright/Machine_learning_for_chemists/README.md

 Into that type the following 3 commands.
 ```
 conda env create --file .\requirements_win.yml
-conda activate ml_for_chemists
+conda activate ml-for-chemists
 jupyter notebook
 ```
-Substitute whatever you like for `ml_for_chemists`.
 This will install the GPU accelerated version of tensorflow.
 If you don't have a compatible GPU, then edit the appropriate `.yml` file in a text editor and change `tensorflow-gpu` to `tensorflow`.

 What this code does:
 `conda env create --file .\requirements_win.yml`: creates a new `conda` environment, and loads in the requirements for it and names it ml-for-chemists.
 This is the easiest way to install the packages you need.
-`conda activate ml_for_chemists`: opens the environment and starts running it.
+`conda activate ml-for-chemists`: opens the environment and starts running it.
 You should see the prompt change from `base` to `ml-for-chemists`
 `jupyter notebook`: opens jupyter notebook in a browser for you to start playing with.
 I recommend chrome.

 *If that code doesn't work*